multiprocessio/dsq/README.md

 So even if you change the query, as long as the file doesn't change, the cache is effective.

+### Interactive REPL

+Use the `-i` or `--interactive` flag to enter an interactive REPL where you can run multiple SQL queries.

 ## Supported Data Types

 | Name | File Extension(s) | Mime Type | Notes |